 Understanding who is behind the commercial seed companies and their goals and intentions helps us make better decisions about seed selection.
 This knowledge also helps us to appreciate one of the reasons why pest and disease have become such a problem for gardeners worldwide.

 More and more of our global food supply is becoming genetically engineered for the benefit of multi-national agrichemical corporations like Monsanto.

-Today the seed industry is controlled worldwide by just a handful of corporations.
+Today, the seed industry is controlled worldwide by just a handful of corporations.
 Sadly, many of our current open-pollinated varieties have only one commercial source.
 These multi-nationals buy up small seed companies, reduce the diversity of seeds available to the population and genetically manipulate them to become reliant on the chemicals they sell so they can profit.

 “Consumers need to wise up to such tactics and grow healthy plants the old fashioned way – with healthy soil and heirloom seed varieties.”

 This simply means we can all help retain a wider range of edible plants by preserving or saving at least one or two varieties at home.

-The commercial reality is ‘slow selling seeds’ just stop being produced and quietly disappear.
+The commercial reality is ‘slow-selling seeds’ just stop being produced and quietly disappear.
 What this loss means for us is lower genetic variability in our food plants.
-This in turn means lower adaptability to stresses such as pest, disease and weather changes.
+This, in turn, means lower adaptability to stresses such as pest, disease and weather changes.

-Every time we lose a seed variety, we lose another opportunity to feed ourselves in a world of corporate control, changing climate and shrinking resources.
+“Every time we lose a seed variety, we lose another opportunity to feed ourselves in a world of corporate control, changing climate and shrinking resources.”